milanmayr/seraph/README.md

 2. Run the development Docker container
 `docker run -itd --name seraph-dev --mount src="$(pwd)",target=/go/src/github.com/milanmayr/seraph/,type=bind seraph-dev /bin/sh`

+4. If you want to use SSH for git, copy your local ssh keys into the container
+`docker cp ~/.ssh/ seraph-dev:/root/`

-3. Shell into the Docker container
+5. Shell into the Docker container
 `docker exec -it -u 0 seraph-dev /bin/zsh`